vshymanskyy/wasm2mpy/README.md

 # wasm2mpy

-Convert `WebAssembly` binary into a `MicroPython` module and load it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.
+Compile `WebAssembly` binary into a `MicroPython` module and load it dynamically on a Raspberry Pi Pico, ESP8266, ESP32, etc.

 <img width="30%" src="/logo.png">